ashishrana160796/Concise-Interview-Prep/Operating-Systems/README.md

     * Preemptive ( complete CPU burst is executed ) vs Non-Preemptive ( SRTF priority ).
   * Priority Scheduling : Smaller integer, highest priority.
 Can be preemptive & non-preemtive.
 Priority Scheduling  lead to starvation & Aging.
   * Round Robin : After each time quantam is preempted & a kept at the end of ready queue( all the processes that have arrived ).
 Large value of 'q' FIFO, 'q' small : must be large with respect to context switch otherwise overhead is too high.
 Complex numerical will have different arrival time.

 ---

+### Real Time Operating Systems

+* Terms & Definitions :
+  * Release Time : Instant at which task is ready for execution.
+  * Schedule Time : Time instant when task is scheduled.
+  * Completion Time : Task completes an execution.
+  * Deadline : time instant before which the task should get completed.
+  * Runtime : after release time, time taken for completion.
+  * tardiness : the time by which task misses deadline.
+Completion Time - Deadline.
+  * Laxity : Amount of time task can wait still meat deadlines.
+Deadline - Computation Time.
+  * Aperiodic tasks : they have irregular arrival times and either soft or hard deadlines.
+  * Sporadic tasks  : two successive requests must be separated in time by at least p “time units.”
+  * Offline scheduling ( future order is known ) v/s Online scheduling ( future order is not known )
+  * Static Priority & Dynamic Priority :
+    * Static Priority :
+      * Non-preemptive
+      * Preemptive
+    * Dynamic Priority :
+      * Planned System
+      * Best Effort Algorithm
+* RMA : As period increase priority decreases. __Summation(Ci/Pi) <= n(2^(1/n)-1)__ , if condition satisfied then schedulable process.
+  * Schedule in such a manner that after certain periodicity, the process does get finished beforehand.
+And at period start newer instance of process can get started.
+Schedule it process of largest period gets schedules with this algorithm.
+  * In condition value is <= 1 then either process is schedulable or we cannot say anything.
+Summation greater than 1, inschedulable process.
+* EDF( Earliest Deadline First Algorithm ) : The task for which deadline approaches near gets the highest priority as compared to the normal one.

 ---
 #### References
 * Dietel OS book.